 Don’t Neglect Your ‘Grab and Go’ Section

 You know how grocery stores always put candy and lip balm near the checkout?
 You want to make sure you have similar “counter candy” in your space, especially to target folks waiting in line.

-“Create a display [near the register] with a bunch of smaller items, like his and hers stocking stuffers” says Martindell.
+“Create a display [near the register] with a bunch of smaller items, like his and hers stocking stuffers” said Martindell.
 “The easier you make those last-minute purchases, the better.”

 Having a section dedicated to accessories is important for the same reason.
-“Create a section in your store devoted to hats, scarfs, mittens, and gloves,” Martindell says.
+“Create a section in your store devoted to hats, scarfs, mittens, and gloves,” Martindell said.

-10. Use New Year’s resolutions as a sales tool
+Use New Year’s Resolutions as a Sales Tool

 Looking beyond the holidays, Watson recommends creating displays that use New Year’s resolutions as a sales tactic.
 Customers are already in a shopping mindset for the holidays.
 Why not encourage them to spend a little on themselves, too?